 This education should start with meeting with the CISO or CIO on a regular basis— preferably on a quarterly basis.
 Having these conversations once a year is not sufficient to stay up to date on the threat landscape.
 In addition, gaining insight from a neutral third-party expert who can evaluate potential vulnerabilities and explain the impact to operations can also help the board understand the effectiveness of current policies and how priorities may need to shift.

 “The CISO or CIO may want to defend their opinion, their outlook, or their practices, which is only natural, but it can lead to the board getting a picture that’s rosier than reality.
-Bringing in an impartial, external expert ensures that senior leadership is getting all the facts, even if there are vulnerabilities,” says Vivian Freedman, head of professional liability claims, Liberty Mutual Insurance.
+Bringing in an impartial, external expert ensures that senior leadership is getting all the facts, even if there are vulnerabilities,” says Vivian Freedman, chief claims officer, Financial Lines,, Liberty Mutual Insurance.

 3. Assign cybersecurity oversight to designated stakeholders.